NCUT-CVML/CSPMobileNet/README.md

 ## 📬 Contact

-If you have questions or would like to contribute, please open an issue or contact the authors via email.
+If you have questions or would like to contribute, please open an issue or contact the authors via email(gslin@gm.ncut.edu.tw).

 ---